oppia/oppia-android/Contributing-to-Oppia-Android.md

 ## Communication channels

-If you run into any problems, you can ask questions on [GitHub Discussions](https://github.com/oppia/oppia-android/discussions).
+If you run into any problems (including non-coding ones), you can ask questions on [GitHub Discussions](https://github.com/oppia/oppia-android/discussions).
+You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

 You can also check out the [developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/oppia-android-dev).